garbados/a_dragon_appears/dod.md

 On each player's turn, they can take up to two actions:

 * move: you travel (run, leap, fly, drive, etc) 10 ft + 5 ft per relevant trait.
-* attack: you attempt to harm another character. engage that character in conflict.
+* attack: you attempt to harm another character.
+Engage that character in conflict.
 * focus: your next action gains +2, unless you're attacked before you can take it.
 You can focus up to three times, consecutively.
 * defend: you gain +2 to resist the next attack against you.
 * something else: you do something not necessarily combat-related, like picking a lock.